ShinyColorsWiki/mediawiki-extensions-crowdsec/README.md

 ### **This extension is highly experimental.
 Use at your own risk.**
  * There's no challenge method.
 You can block the 'captcha' type using `$wgCrowdSecTreatCaptchaAsBan`.
     - Recommended to use with ConfirmEdit.
 It blocks some kind of things.
+ * This extension is tested on Mediawiki 1.35. but it may work with lower version of Mediawiki too.

 ## Configuration
 in `LocalSettings.php`